mmomen/rean-practice/README.md

 - Configure Wordpress

 ### Improvements:
-- storage, s3 instead of local on wordpress box
+- Use S3 for storage instead of local storage on the Wordpress instance
-    - Use Chef to apply IAM role to WP box
+    - IAM role for EC2 to access the relevant S3 bucket
-- move db off onto an rds instance
+- Move DB off the local box and onto an RDS instance
+    - IAM role, EC2/RDS
+- Make VPC/subnet CIDRs parameters
-- make cidrs to parameters
+- Descriptions for parameters
-- make vpc name a parameter
-- make CIDR blocks available as a parameter
-- add descriptions for parameters
+- Force required values for DB related parameters
+- Default SSH address is open to the world - find another solution
+- Hardcoded AMI (us-east-1) prevents using this template in other regions

 ### Completed: